RogerTangos/blog/packages/personal-blog-lite/content/blog/ff-campaign-2-crashing-the-roadshow/index.md

 - **On sneaking in:** I have run and worked at high-ticket-price conferences.
 Because I never wanted to upset potential donors, collaborators, or investors, I almost always assumed that missing guest registrations were my administrative mistake and let people in.
   - **a strategy for sneaking into in-person roadshows:** you might arrive in a nice suit before an important speaker is about to go on stage.
 Tell the secretary that the speaker invited you a bit late and would love to see you in the audience.
 Ask if you can sort it out later.
 Walk in.
 Maybe they'll even give you a name tag.
   - **a strategy for sneaking into online roadshows:** you might call a manager's secretary, mumble something about tech problems, and ask them to send you a meeting invitation.
-- The object of this sort of campaign is **not to scream or judge** (That would just harden opposition to environmental causes and achieve very little.) but to influence potential infestors, helping raise reasonable financial and moral concerns.
+- The object of this sort of campaign is **not to scream or judge** (That would just harden opposition to environmental causes and achieve very little.) but to influence potential investors, helping raise reasonable financial and moral concerns.

 ## Sample questions to investors